serge-m/serge-m.github.io/content/2019-08-24-ros-experience.md

 * find the ip address of the Raspberry with a command `nmap -sn YOUR_ROUTER_IP/24` (the command may differ depending on the DHCP settings of your router)
 * `ssh ubuntu@RASPBERRY_IP`, use password `ubuntu`

+If you were able to make RPi work directly you can use `arp -a` to find the IP addresses of the connected devices.

+### Enabling wifi connection

+* install NetworkManager:

+    sudo apt install network-manager

+* enable network manager

+    sudo systemctl enable NetworkManager
+    sudo systemctl start NetworkManager

+* add your network

+    nmcli device wifi rescan
+    nmcli device wifi list
+    nmcli device wifi connect SSID-Name password PASSWORD

+### Install other necessary tools
+...

+### Install ROS

+...